jpittis/mockit/README.md

-# mockit
+# Mockit

 A simple but effective failure testing proxy.

-# TODO
+# Status

-- Find out why that cleanup tests hangs once in a blue moon.
-- Write a fuzzy tester using hedgehog.
-- Write a cli.
-- Write a higher level client.
-- Refactor handler and tests.
-- Documentation
+- Proxy, server and client are working and tested.

+- Fuzzy testing has yet to be performed.

+- High level client library has yet to be written.